Therapy techniques for trust issues

 Arguably three of the most important relationships in your life, securing trust in romantic, parental and friendship relationships is key to a harmonic existence together.
 Trust is an essential foundation in a relationship, enabling strong communication and a support system to flourish.

-It’s natural to protect your own emotional well-being, so we’ve put together five thoughts on navigating trust issues in a relationship.
+It’s natural to protect your own emotional well-being, so we’ve put together four thoughts on navigating trust issues in a relationship.

 If you’re on the receiving end of someone who suffers with trust issues, it’s easy to become frustrated when the lack of trust rears its head.
 Try and engage with your empathetic side; showing that you care with physical actions can be just as comforting and supportive as the words you speak.